The project stores timestamped pricing snapshots first, preferring official pages and labeling verified fallback when official pages block crawlers.

 1. Snapshot-first storage

 The site stores pricing snapshots first, then derives history and change events from those stored points.
-It does not create a price movement event from a visual page refresh alone.
+It stays official-first when possible and does not create a price movement event from a visible page refresh alone.

 2. Change events require a real delta